Questions? Call or text anytime πŸ“ž 818-446-9627

 Navigating Grief as a Couple

-Chemical pregnancy is a shared loss, but it's often experienced very differently by each partner, leading to feelings of disconnect and misunderstanding.
-The partner who carried the pregnancy experienced it physically—hormonal shifts, bleeding, cramping.
-The non-carrying partner experienced it emotionally, often focusing on their loved one's wellbeing, which can be misinterpreted as lack of caring about the loss itself.
+Chemical pregnancy is a shared loss, but it's often experienced very differently by each partner.
+The person who carried the pregnancy experienced it physically β€” hormonal shifts, bleeding, cramping.
+The non-carrying partner experienced it primarily emotionally, often focusing on their loved one's wellbeing, which can be misinterpreted as not caring about the loss itself.

-Open, honest, non-judgmental communication bridges this divide.
-Acknowledge your different experiences—start by validating that you each lost something and are both hurting, even if it looks different.
-Use "I" statements instead of "You never talk about it," try "I feel very alone in my sadness right now and need to talk."
+Open, honest communication bridges this divide.
+Acknowledge that you each lost something and are both hurting, even if it looks different.
+Use "I" statements: instead of "You never talk about it," try "I feel alone in my sadness right now and need to talk."
+Ask open-ended questions: "What has this experience been like for you?" or "How are you feeling today?"

 Finding Community

 One of the most painful aspects of chemical pregnancy is the profound loneliness it creates.
 You may feel like the only person who has ever felt this way.
-Disenfranchised grief thrives in isolation.
-The most powerful antidote is community.
+Disenfranchised grief thrives in isolation β€” the most powerful antidote is community.

 Why Specialized Care Matters

 Not all therapy is equipped to handle the complex grief of reproductive loss.
-Chemical pregnancy exists at the intersection of medical trauma, hormonal disruption, and disenfranchised grief—requiring specific training and understanding.
+Chemical pregnancy exists at the intersection of medical trauma, hormonal disruption, and disenfranchised grief β€” requiring specific training and understanding.

 A therapist with Perinatal Mental Health Certification (PMH-C) has advanced training in the unique challenges of pregnancy, postpartum, and reproductive loss.
-They understand the biological components of your experience, the social factors that complicate grief, and evidence-based interventions specifically designed for reproductive trauma.
+They understand the biological components of your experience, the social factors that complicate grief, and evidence-based approaches specifically designed for reproductive trauma.

 This specialized training makes an enormous difference.
 General therapy platforms may offer well-meaning support, but they often lack the depth of knowledge needed to address the full spectrum of what you're experiencing.
 A PMH-C certified therapist can help you navigate not just the emotional aspects of loss, but also the physical recovery, relationship impacts, and complex decisions about future pregnancies.